Office of Global Awards COVID-19 FAQ

 Will the Leadership Initiative office, where Global Awards is housed, remain open even though classes will be remote?

-As of March 12th, The Leadership Initiative space at 12 Washington Place will be closed.
+The Leadership Initiative space at 12 Washington Place will be closed during the spring semester.
 The Office of Global Awards team however will remain available online during regular business hours, Monday through Friday 9am-5pm.

 Will 1:1 Global Awards advising appointments still take place?